-Howard Payne University accepts transfer and limited other means of achieving academic credit, based on the Criteria of the Southern Association of Colleges and Schools.
+Howard Payne University accepts transfer and limited other means of achieving academic credit, based on the Principles of Accreditation of the Southern Association of Colleges and Schools.
 These sources for achieving academic credit are described below.
-References in several locations in the Howard Payne University Catalog describe in fuller detail the university's policies and limitation on credit from sources other than Howard Payne University.
+References in several locations in the Howard Payne University Catalog describe in more complete detail the university's policies and limitation on credit from sources other than Howard Payne University.

 - Credit for ACT/SAT Scores.
 Credit will be awarded to beginning freshmen that enroll at Howard Payne University their first semester following high school graduation if the student's scores fall within the range determined by the university. - Transfer credit.
-Academic and technical/vocational credits may be transferred from post-secondary institutions accredited by one of the six regional accrediting associations, or from institutions accredited by a professional accrediting association approved by the Council on Higher Education Accreditation (CHEA). - International transfer credit.
+Academic and technical/vocational credits may be transferred from post-secondary institutions accredited by one of the six regional accrediting associations, or from institutions accredited by a professional accrediting association approved by the Council on Higher Education Accreditation (CHEA). - Credit by examination.
+Credit may be earned through tests administered by one of the nationally recognized testing agencies such as CLEP, DANTES, Excelsior (Regents College of New York), etc. - Departmental challenge examinations.
+The faculty in various departments within the university may prepare and administer credit examinations for specific courses in the Howard Payne University curriculum in those instances where a national examination that corresponds to the academic content of the specific course is unavailable. - Assessed credit.
+Education achieved in a non-collegiate setting such as military service school or certain civilian employer training programs may be assessed for appropriate academic credit.
+The assessment is based on recommendations of organizations generally recognized as an authority by the higher education community.
+The American Council on Education (ACE) and the Texas Commission on Law Enforcement Officers Standards and Education (TCLEOSE) are examples of such organizations. - International Baccalaureate Diploma Programme.
+Credit may be awarded for higher level (HL) International Baccalaureate courses completed with a grade of 5 or higher by students who complete the IB Diploma Program and submit a transcript of their grades. - International transfer credit.
 Credit proposed to be transferred to Howard Payne University from an educational institution outside the United States must be evaluated by a service provider that specializes in the evaluation of international transcripts.
 Such an evaluation will produce a translation of the original transcript, an evaluation of the educational level of all coursework, and other information that is necessary to make appropriate transfer decisions.
-The evaluation of international transcripts must be course-by-coursee. - Credit by examination.
-Credit may be earned through tests administered by one of the nationally recognized testing agencies such as CLEP, DANTES, Excelsior (Regents College of New York), etc. - Departmental challenge examinations.
-The faculty in various departments within the university may prepare and administer credit examinations for specific courses in the Howard Payne University curriculum in those instances where there is not a national examination that corresponds to the academic content of the specific courses.

-Assessed credit.
-Education achieved in a non-collegiate setting such as military service school or certain civilian employer training programs may be assessed for appropriate academic credit.
-The assessment is based on recommendations of organizations generally recognized as an authority by the higher education community: the American Council on Education (ACE) and the Texas Commission on Law Enforcement Officers Standards and Education (TCLEOSE) are examples of such organizations.
+The evaluation of international transcripts must be course-bycourse.